 - Purchase eye guards at a sports store or optical store and have someone familiar with your eyesight and the sport fit you for the eye wear.

-- Don’t purchase eye wear that doesn’t contain the correct lenses.
-Lenses should be secure because with many demanding sports, there is a chance that a lens may pop inward, which could cause scratching or damage to the eye.
+- Don't purchase eyewear that doesn't contain the correct lenses.
+Lenses should be tightly attached to the goggles because with many demanding sports, there is a chance that a lens may pop inward, which could cause scratching or damage to the eye.

-- Eye guards should contain cushioning along the eyebrow and the edge of the nose to help prevent the athlete from cutting or damage to his or her face.
+- Eye goggles and guards should contain cushioning along the eyebrow and the edge of the nose to help prevent the athlete from cutting or damage to his or her face in case the guards are hit.

 How will protective gear affect my sports performance?